Mathnerd314/stroscot/docs/Commentary/Fastest.rst

 Laziness
 ========

-The overhead of laziness means Haskell often loses to C. Laziness only helps timewise if a box is discarded.
-So rather than GHC's demand analysis which proves usage and falls back to lazy, we want a laziness analysis which identifies nontermination and opportunities for discarding and falls back to strict.
+The overhead of laziness means Haskell often loses to C. Laziness only helps timewise if a box is discarded, and otherwise hurts.
+And intended laziness is actually quite rare.

+So in addition to GHC's demand analysis which has to prove usage to optimize to strict and falls back to lazy, we want a cost analysis which identifies nontermination and opportunities for saving a lot by discarding and falls back to strict.
 Also we should evaluate in the case where evaluating directly is cheaper than allocating a thunk (numerical computations and such).

 http://blog.ezyang.com/2011/05/anatomy-of-a-thunk-leak/